 A simple forex hedge protects you because it allows you to trade the opposite direction of your initial trade without having to close your initial trade.
 One can argue that it makes more sense to close the initial trade at a loss, and then place a new trade in a better spot.
-This is one of the types of decisions you'll make as a trader.
+This example is one of the types of decisions you'll make as a trader.

 You could certainly close your initial trade, and then re-enter the market at a better price later.
 The advantage of using the hedge is that you can keep your first trade on the market and make money with a second trade that makes a profit as the market moves against your first position.

 Multiple Currency Pairs

-This means if the Euro becomes a strong currency against all other currencies, there could be a fluctuation in EUR/USD that is not counteracted by your USD/CHF trade.
-This is generally not a reliable way to hedge unless you are building a complicated hedge that takes many currency pairs into account.
+This approach means if the Euro becomes a strong currency against all other currencies, there could be a fluctuation in EUR/USD that is not counteracted by your USD/CHF trade.
+Also, this method is generally not a reliable way to hedge unless you are building a complicated hedge that takes many currency pairs into account.

 A forex option is an agreement to conduct an exchange at a specified price in the future.
 For example, say you buy a long trade position on EUR/USD at 1.30.
 To protect that position, you would place a forex strike option at 1.29.

-This means that if the EUR/USD falls to 1.29 within the time specified for your option, you get paid out on that option.
+This approach means that if the EUR/USD falls to 1.29 within the time specified for your option, you get paid out on that option.
 How much you get paid depends on market conditions when you buy the option and the size of the option.
-If the EUR/USD does not reach that price in the specified time, you lose only the purchase price of the option.
-The farther away from the market price your option at the time of purchase, the bigger the payout will be if the price is hit within the specified time.
+If the EUR/USD does not reach that price at the specified time, you lose only the purchase price of the option.
+The further from the market price, your option is at the time of purchase, the bigger the payout will be—if the price is hit within the specified timeframe.